Stuycs-K/project03-final-9-serryl-scanduram/PROPOSAL.md

     The file operations will be used to log/save the chat history.
 This involves using read and write.

-    The signals will be used to shut the program down gracefully.
+    The signals will be used to shut the program down.

-    Semaphores/Shared Memory can be used to control access to a user list.
-The user list would help us log which users are connected to the chat room.
-We could also use it to implement private messaging, though we're not sure if we'll have time for that.

-    Lily will be in charge of signals and using the semaphores to create the user list.
-Margaux will focus on the file operations for logging the history, along with the sockets and networking that will allow for connection back and forth.
-Lily will also participate in the networking part.
+    Lily will be in charge of signals and creating the user list.
+Margaux will focus on the file operations for logging the history.
+Margaux will start on creating a basic server, then Lily and Margaux will work together to enable the clients to talk to each other through the server.

 # Intended pacing: